Bowfish/pilotlog-metamask/README.md

 `$ truffle test`

-Two sample pilots with some sample logbook entries will be created

 For each of the contracts a series of tests will be exceuted.

 ### Tests for Logbook and Document Contracts
-* Create a new contract and check that the acoount which deployed it is the owner.
+* Create a new contract and check that the account which deployed it is the owner.
 * Create a new IPFS document and get it back.
 This will test the Multihash library.
 * Create a second IPFS document and get it back.
 This will test the Multihash library.
 * Delete the first IPFS document.
 This will test the delete function.